vinny-hyeon/react-native-custom-styled-text/README.md

 ## Props

-You can pass all Text style props like `style` to the Text component that is used as a wrapper '[' ']'.
+You can pass all Text style props like `highlightStyle` to the Text component that is used as a wrapper '[' ']'.

 | Property           | Type          | Required? | Description                                                                                                                                         |
 | :----------------- | :------------ | :-------: | :-------------------------------------------------------------------------------------------------------------------------------------------------- |